abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 period to be over.
 Whatever perceptions and attitudes we may have regarding the chore we’re doing, it’s essential to take that chore as an opportunity for establishing and sustaining our mindfulness.
-This is done with the help of *yoniso manasikāra,* skillful or wise attention.
+This is done with the help of *yoniso manasikāra*, skillful or wise attention.

 As we were having tea, I spoke about the importance the Buddha placed on yoniso manasikāra.
 Its function is to direct attention in an alert and